jacobbuck/emy/readme.md

 ## Browser Support

 Works on all modern browsers.
-Older browser require a `WeakSet` polyfill.
+Older browsers require a `WeakSet` polyfill.